firefoxfoxthrot/developer-web-site/_pages/ckm-architecture.md

 * ***Current Problems:*** Not in crypto market, barriers to entry due to vast numbers of hardware and software solutions.
 * ***Solutions:*** Incorporate specifications desired by crypto market and usable in an interoperable way.

 There is a large void in silicon support for the cryptographic market.
 The first chip manufacturer into that market will be able to quickly multiply its success with this newly opened market.
 The biggest problem with entering the market is integrating with a large number of different hardware and software solutions.
-Interoperable specifications such as `crypto-envelope` are the way to do so, without having to craft integrations for each manufacturer.
+Interoperable specifications such as Gordian Envelope are the way to do so, without having to craft integrations for each manufacturer.
 CKM also offers strong future-proofing for any chip manufacturer, ensuring that they will remain very relevant as the crypto-market changes and grows.

 (We have already begun work with Chip Manufacturers through our [Silicon Salons](https://www.siliconsalon.info/).)